Lok Shakti Express: Service

-The Lok Shakti Express is a daily train service and covers the distance of 481 kilometres in 7 hours 40 mins in both direction (65.58 km/h).
+The Lok Shakti Express is a daily train service and covers the distance of 584 kilometres in 11 hours 10 mins in both direction (54 km/h).

 Traction

 Dual traction WCAM 1 locomotives would haul the train all the way between Bandra Terminus and Ahmedabad.

-After Western Railway switched over to AC system in February 2012, it is hauled by a WAP-4E or WAP-5 locomotive from the Vadodara electric locomotive shed.
+After Western Railway switched over to AC system in February 2012, it is hauled by a Vadodara Loco Shed-based WAP-7 electric locomotive on its entire journey.